ncatlab/nlab-content/pages/7/9/4/7/17497/content.md

 +-- {: .proof}
 ###### Proof

-That the pushout product of two stable cofibrations is again a stable cofibration is the content of lemma \ref{PushoutSmashProductOfStableCofibsIsStableCofib}.
-It remains to show that if at least one of them is a stanble equivalence, def. \ref{StableEquivalencesForDiagramSpectra}, then so is the pushout-product.
+That the pushout product of two stable cofibrations is again a stable cofibration is part of theorem \ref{MonoidalStrictModelStructure}.
+It remains to show that if at least one of them is a [[stable weak homotopy equivalence]] (def. \ref{StableOrthStructureClassesOfMorphisms}), then so is the pushout-product.

 That follows with a laborious argument using the above lemmas (...).

 =--